 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for K-12 teachers are expected to increase from 2012-2022, although the amount of growth will depend on the grade level taught (www.bls.gov).
-Elementary and middle school teachers are expected to see 12% job growth, while high school teachers may only see six percent growth.
-The BLS also reports the median salary of elementary school teachers was $54,120 as of 2014.
-New York and Rhode Island featured the highest elementary school teacher salaries at that time.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for K-12 teachers are expected to increase 6% from 2014-2024, although the amount of growth will depend on the grade level taught (www.bls.gov).
+Middle school teachers are also expected to see 6% job growth, and likewise high school teachers can anticipate a see 6% growth during the same timeframe.
+The BLS also reports the median salary of elementary school teachers was $54,890 as of 2015.
+Connecticut and Alaska featured the highest elementary school teacher salaries at that time.

 Certification, Licensure and Continuing Education Information